aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Inserting a Paragraph

 DocumentBuilder.Writeln inserts a string of text into the document as well but in addition, it adds a paragraph break.
-Current font formatting is also specified by the DocumentBuilder.Font property and current paragraph formatting is determined by the DocumentBuilder.ParagraphFormat property.The code example given below demonstrates how to insert a paragraph into the document.
+Current font formatting is also specified by the DocumentBuilder.Font property and current paragraph formatting is determined by the DocumentBuilder.ParagraphFormat property.The code example given below shows how to insert a paragraph into the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-DocumentBuilderInsertParagraph.java" >}}

 ## Paragraph Formatting

 Current paragraph formatting is represented by a ParagraphFormat object that is returned by the DocumentBuilder.ParagraphFormat property.
 This object encapsulates various paragraph formatting properties available in Microsoft Word.
 You can easily reset the paragraph formatting to default to Normal style, left-aligned, no indentation, no spacing, no borders and no shading by calling ParagraphFormat.ClearFormatting.
-The code example given below demonstrates how to set paragraph formatting.
+The code example given below shows how to set paragraph formatting.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-DocumentBuilderSetParagraphFormatting.java" >}}